microshare/microshare.github.io/docs/2/technical/quick-start/microshare-technical-structure.md

 ---------------------------------------
 #### Introduction

 Microshare® brings data of your environment to your fingertips, but how?
 Underneath Microshare®’s plug-n-play module lies a system of collecting data and communicating the results through our API.
-As you can see, the Technical side of the documentation site is separated into Microshare® Platform, API and LoRaWAN categories.
+As you can see, the technical side of the documentation site is separated into Microshare® platform, API and LoRaWAN categories.
 These three sections represent the cornerstones of Microshare®’s technical structure.

 {% include image.html url="/assets/img/LoRa00.png" description="LoRa" %}

 #### LoRaWAN Technology

 Firstly, Microshare® uses hardware set around the client’s environment to communicate with our API.
-This is done via three type of devices: Sensors, Gateways and our Networks.
-The sensor is a LoRaWAN device which collects data and sends that information via Lora signal to the LoRaWAN Gateway, which is also installed in the environment.
-That Gateway then sends the information to the Microshare® Network via cellular or WiFi signal.
+This is done via three type of devices: sensors, gateways and our networks.
+The sensor is a LoRaWAN device which collects data and sends that information via Lora signal to the LoRaWAN gateway, which is also installed in the environment.
+That gateway then sends the information to the Microshare® network via cellular or WiFi signal.
 The Microshare® API takes the information, and represents it within your dashboard, which you can access on the [Microshare® Platform](https://app.microshare.io/).
 You can learn how these devices are installed [here](/docs/2/installer/quick-start/overview/).
 The devices arrive at your doorstep all ready set up and ready to go by our fufillment team and our [Deploy- M app](/docs/2/installer/deploy-m/download-the-app/) will make your installation very easy.

 #### Microshare®'s API